high tech Easter egg hunt. Someone hides a container of

 Some trading don'ts: Don't leave food or items that smell (like scented candles or soap).
 Animals have keen smellers.
 They're known to destroy caches looking for food.
 Finally, nothing dangerous or inappropriate for children.

 In selecting swag (trade items) keep in mind many caches aren't watertight.
-If you still want to leave things that'll ruin if they get damp, it's a good idea to seal them in ziplock freezer (heavy weight) bags.
+If you still want to leave things that'll ruin if they get damp, it's a good idea to seal them in ziplock freezer (heavy weight) bags and even that may not keep it dry.

 Put the cache back the way you found it, and where you found it, unless you have very good reason to believe it wasn't in it's intended hiding place.
 In this case, send an email to the owner explaining what you did.
 Don't help the owner by moving the cache or hiding it in a better place -- they may want it to be very easy (or hard) to find.
 Don't move the cache to where your GPSr says the coordinates are.